 Dosage Form: injection, solution

 Etoposide Injection, USP is available for intravenous use as a 20 mg/mL solution in 100 mg (5 mL), 500 mg (25 mL), or 1 gram (50 mL) sterile, multiple dose vials.
-The pH of the clear yellow solution is 3 to 4.
-Each mL contains 20 mg Etoposide, 2 mg citric acid, 30 mg benzyl alcohol, 80 mg polysorbate 80, 650 mg polyethylene glycol 300, and 30.5 percent (v/v) alcohol.
+The pH of the clear, nearly colorless to yellow liquid is 3 to 4.
+Each mL contains 20 mg Etoposide, 2 mg citric acid, 30 mg benzyl alcohol, 80 mg polysorbate 80/tween 80, 650 mg polyethylene glycol 300, and 30.5 percent (v/v) alcohol.
+Vial headspace contains nitrogen.
 The structural formula is: